scassidy25/getrubix-blogs/ndes-and-scep-for-intune-part-3.md

 slug: ndes-and-scep-for-intune-part-3
 thumbnail: https://getrubixsitecms.blob.core.windows.net/public-assets/content/v1/thumbnails/ndes-and-scep-for-intune-part-3_thumbnail.jpg
 title: NDES and SCEP for Intune Part 3
+tags:
+  - Intune
+  - NDES
+  - Certificate Connector
+  - SCEP
+categories:
+  - Endpoint Management
+  - Security
 ---

-Let’s start with some follow up before moving on.
-We need to set the SPN (Service Principal Name) for the NDES account.
+**Let’s start with some follow up before moving on.**  We need to set the SPN (Service Principal Name) for the NDES account.

 Log into your NDES server and open an elevated CMD prompt.
 Type the following: